 The most important thing to consider when upgrading your motorcycle's suspension is to make sure you purchase the correct shocks for your bike.
 They have to be the right size and must be compatible with your bike's make and model.
 Check the specs to make sure the product is appropriate for your specific bike.

 When shopping for the rear suspension, pay particular attention to the materials.
 Motorcycle shocks take a lot of abuse and need to be designed out of durable steel.
 Some rear shocks are painted black, while others have a chrome coating, depending on what your style preference is.
 But what's more important is the construction itself.

 Why swap out your stock shocks for OEM equipment when you can upgrade with performance shocks?
 Shocks are designed to absorb vibrations and bumps that you may encounter when you're riding.
 The best motorcycle rear shocks provide a smoother ride and improved handling over factory shocks.

 - Frame Compatibility: It's not too difficult to swap a blown shock with a factory shock.
 However, if you want to upgrade the suspension, you must make sure it's compatible with the bike's frame.
 You can determine this through the shock's stroke length and eye-to-eye-measurement.
 You also have to use the correct connecting hardware, such as the end bushings and bolts that attach the shock to the frame.

-These 13-inch shocks fit all HD FLH/FLT touring bikes, model years 1998 and newer.
-They are adjustable based on the rider's height and feature a dividing piston-style damper.
+These 13-inch shocks fit Harley-Davidson FLH/FLT touring bikes, model years 1998 and newer.
+They are adjustable and feature a dividing piston-style damper.
 Since they are a pressurized gas and oil shock, you don't have to worry about the hassle of losing air.